mtcp-stack/mtcp/README.md

     - We use `dpdk/` submodule as our DPDK driver.
 FYI, you can pass a different dpdk source directory as command line argument.

-3. Next bring the dpdk-registered interfaces up, and then set RTE_SDK and RTE_TARGET environment variables.
+3. Bring the dpdk compatible interfaces up, and then set RTE_SDK and RTE_TARGET environment variables.
+If you are using Intel NICs, the interfaces will have dpdk prefix.

      ```bash
     sudo ifconfig dpdk0 x.x.x.x netmask 255.255.255.0 up